 Nothing is known of Minnehaha's activities at Dunkirk, but after the evacuations, she was found by Douglas in Ramsgate harbour with her wheelhouse badly burnt and the charts used by her crew still in her chart drawer.
 She was towed to Teddington, where the yard built a new wheelhouse and took off the aft cabin.
 She was re-named Tigris IlI and was used by the yard as a tug.
 Douglas Tough bought the boat from the yard in 1944, converted her back to a motor cruiser and re-named her Thamesa.
 With the necessary Naval clearance obtained , she was one of the first yachts to visit Calais after the war.
 Just ten years after the evacuation, she returned to Dunkirk for the first reunion ceremony in 1950.
 Thamesa once helped 'The Beatles' to avoid the crowds at the height of their popularity in 1964 by taking them to Thames Television studios at Teddington on the river.
 She had a moment in politics in 1975, when she conveyed an anti-VAT petition to Parliament, and has been used in television programmes, including Andrew Marr's History of Britain.

-Minnehaha was designed by William McMeek for J. E. Tanner and built at Cowes in 1936.
-It was a conservative, businesslike design; the report of the trials did not use the complimentary adjectives like 'comfortable' and 'spacious', but instead conservative descriptions 'like 'obvious restraint' and 'sound common sense' and 'every comfort that is really seamanlike and reasonable is provided'.
+Minnehaha was designed by William McMeek and was built by J. S. White's shipyard in Cowes in 1936.
+The report of the trials did not use the complimentary adjectives like 'comfortable' and 'spacious', but instead conservative descriptions like 'obvious restraint' and 'sound common sense' and 'every comfort that is really seamanlike and reasonable is provided'.
 Her owner based her on the Solent and used her for summer cruising.